Avaiga/taipy-getting-started-gui/step_04/ReadMe.md

 # Step 4: Charts

-Charts are an essential part of Taipy and of any Web application.
-A chart is just another visual element with a lot of property to customize it.
+Charts are an essential part of Taipy and any Web application.
+A chart is just another visual element with many properties to customize it.

-Here is one of the simplest code to create a chart:
+Here is one of the simplest codes to create a chart:

 ```python
 list_to_display = [100/x for x in range(1, 100)]
 "<|{list_to_display}|chart|>"
 ```

-Different formats can be passed to a chart element: a list, a Numpy array or a Pandas Dataframe.
+Different formats can be passed to a chart element: a list, a Numpy array, or a Pandas Dataframe.

 ## Different useful properties

 Taipy charts are based on Plotly charts.
-Like any other visual elements, charts have a lot of parameters.
-Some of them can be indexed in order to change properties for specific traces of the chart.
+Like any other visual element, charts have a lot of parameters.
+Some of them can be indexed to change properties for specific chart traces.

-Here are few of the most essential properties.
+Here are a few of the essential properties.
 You can also look at the [documentation]() for more information.
  - x and y are used to define the axis of the chart.
 Note that even if data inside columns are dynamic, the name of columns to display in a chart are not.

 ```python